 Equine Mortality Insurance

-The equine Full or General Mortality policy (the term used varies depending on the insurance company) is basically a horse life insurance policy.
+The equine Full Mortality policy is basically a horse life insurance policy.
 It provides coverage in the event the insured horse dies during the policy period due to a covered accident, injury, illness or disease.
-It also includes limited coverage for theft that occurs during the policy period.
+It also includes limited coverage for theft.
 The typical horse mortality insurance policy will usually cover the horse while it is in the continental United States and Canada.
 Horse mortality insurance policies can typically extend to other countries as well, with prior notice and underwriting approval, and additional premium paid.

 This type of equine life insurance coverage is generally available for healthy horses between the ages of 24 hours to 20 years.

-The companies that we work with usually also include a free Emergency Colic Surgery endorsement as part of the horse mortality policy, for horses without a colic history.
-The limit is sometimes based on a percentage of the horse's insured value, with a maximum of $2,500 to $5,000, depending on the insurance company.
+The companies that we work with usually also include a free Emergency Colic Surgery endorsement as part of the horse mortality policy, for horses without a colic history, with the amount depending on the insurance company.
 While this would only cover a portion of the costs associated with colic surgery, it is a valuable benefit.
-Please Note: if your horse has a history of colic or other gastro-intestinal issues, either medical or surgical, this coverage may not apply.
+Please Note: If your horse has a history of colic or other gastro-intestinal issues, either medical or surgical, this added free endorsement may not apply.

 Insured Value